-Today’s adventure will have us flying out of Johannesburg and into Madikwe Game Reserve, in search of the “big five” – buffalo, lion, leopard, elephant, and rhino.
-Madikwe Reserve is a world-renowned 165,000-acre malaria-free wildlife Reserve.
-It was opened to the public in 1991 and its main goal was to begin the reintroduction of wildlife species that once roamed the lands.
-The land is now home to 66 mammal species and approximately 300 resident and migratory bird species.
+Today’s adventure will have us flying out of Johannesburg and into Kruger Game Reserve, in search of the “big five” – buffalo, lion, leopard, elephant, and rhino.
+Kruger Reserve is a world-renowned 7523 square miles of malaria-free wildlife Reserve.
+It is home to an unparalleled diversity of wildlife and is maintained by one of the world’s most sophisticated management systems.
+The land is home to 147 mammal species and approximately 505 resident and migratory bird species.
 Settle in; as this will be our home for the next 3 evenings.

 Each morning guests will receive an early morning wakeup call!
 The days will start with coffee and tea as dawn breaks over the African bushveld.
 Shortly after, we’ll hop into an open vehicle and head out to witness the early morning behaviors of the animals nearby.
 Keep your eyes open for the Big Five: lions, leopards, Cape buffalos, elephants, and rhinos.
 When conditions allow, we will be invited out of the vehicle to see tracks, examine certain plants and follow spoor.

 We’ll eat breakfasts together back at the lodge and enjoy some relaxation before we embark on an afternoon guided game drive through the park.
 We’ll have plenty of chances to see the smaller creatures of the bush, learn about the flora and fauna of the region, and to follow tracks in more detail.
 Our trackers will enthrall you with their explanations of the medicinal and other uses of the numerous plants and trees, along with tales of traditional folklore.